twinfoundation/logging/packages/logging-models/docs/reference/classes/SilentLoggingConnector.md

 All the entities for the storage matching the conditions, and a cursor which can be used to request more entities.

-#### Throws

-NotImplementedError if the implementation does not support retrieval.

 #### Implementation of

 [`ILoggingConnector`](../interfaces/ILoggingConnector.md).[`query`](../interfaces/ILoggingConnector.md#query)